 Teacher Training

-Since 1993, Humana People to People has trained more than 64 000 dedicated teachers to work in public primary schools across Mozambique, Angola, Malawi, Guinea Bissau, Zambia, D. R. Congo and India.
-Training lasts between one and three years and schools are mainly boarding schools, with the exception of those in India.
+Since 1993, Humana People to People has trained more than 68,400 dedicated teachers to work in public primary schools across Mozambique, Angola, Malawi, Guinea Bissau, Zambia, D. R. Congo, and India.
+Training lasts between one and three years, and schools are mainly boarding schools, with the exception of those in India.

 Teacher Training

-Humana People to People pedagogy is being practiced across schools and training programmes, in 82 educational institutions and 178 other teaching and learning projects.
-It is also being practised in training activities within other thematic areas.
+Humana People to People pedagogy is practised across schools and training programmes, in 82 educational institutions and 315 other teaching and learning projects.
+Our teacher training programmes target rural and peri-urban communities across Africa and Asia, educating teachers committed to overcoming barriers to meaningful education.

 Collection and Sales of clothes and Shoes